zbjornson/bson-to-json/README.md

 TODO:
 - [ ] Fix crash when using iterator interface.
-- [ ] The JS impl is incomplete (output bounds checking).
 - [ ] Try to reduce register spill
-- [ ] Try to squash the remaining v8 deoptimizations in the JS implementation?
 - [ ] Refactor so it's usable as a C++ library?

 ## Benchmarks by BSON type (ops/sec):

+(Although the JS impl is slower than js-bson in this benchmark, that's not the case in a real-world (corpus) benchmark.)

 | Type | js-bson | this, JS | this, CPP (AVX2) |
 | ---- | ---: | ---: | ---: |